Pennsylvania Route 74

 Pennsylvania Route 74 (PA 74) is a 96.4 mi north–south state highway located in central Pennsylvania.
-The southern terminus of the route is at the Mason–Dixon line southwest of Delta, where PA 74 continues into Maryland as Maryland Route 165 (MD 165).
+The southern terminus of the route is at the Mason–Dixon line southwest of Delta, where the road continues into Maryland as Maryland Route 165 (MD 165).
 The northern terminus is at PA 75 south of Port Royal.

 Route description

 York County

 PA 74 begins at the Maryland border in Peach Bottom Township in York County, where the road continues south into that state as MD 165.
 From the state line, the route heads north as two-lane undivided Delta Road, passing through fields and woods with commercial development as it bypasses the borough of Delta to the west.
 The road curves northeast and then north and intersects the eastern terminus of PA 851 and Broad Street at a roundabout.
 PA 74 continues north through a mix of farmland and woodland with some homes, curving to the northwest and crossing the Muddy Creek into Lower Chanceford Township.
 The route turns west to remain along Delta Road and curves northwest through more agricultural areas with occasional residences.
 The road intersects the western terminus of PA 372 before it passes through the communities of Sunnyburn and Kyleville.
 Farther northwest, PA 74 reaches the community of Airville, where it intersects PA 425 and forms a concurrency with that route.
 The two routes curve west and pass residences and businesses before PA 425 splits to the southwest.
 PA 74 continues northwest through farmland with some wooded areas and homes.
 The route enters Chanceford Township and passes through the community of Collinsville, where it heads near homes before running past farms and a few businesses.
 The road curves to the west and heads through the community of Brogue as it runs through agricultural areas with some development.
 PA 74 runs west-northwest through more rural land and passes through the community of Keys before it crosses into Windsor Township.
 Here, residential development along the route increases as it continues near more farms with some woods, passing through the community of Petersburg and curving to the west.